GaurangTandon/CPtools/tips.md

 ## Time limit exceeded TLE

 1. Converting the object syntax (like the one in prime sieve `Multiplicative`) into simple array based globals can actually help increase speed by over 0.2s, useful in problems like this one https://www.codechef.com/problems/LCM where TL is too tight
-2. It is helpful to convert a digit segment tree into actual parts (vv tree[len][dig_count]) and can help improve time.
+2. It is helpful to convert a digit segment tree into actual parts (`vv tree[len][dig_count]`) and can help improve time.
 Also, avoid returning more than a pair in query function of segment tree.
 Even sorting a vector of length 4 can result in tle! (tl: https://codeforces.com/contest/1217/submission/74391601, ac: https://codeforces.com/contest/1217/submission/74392081)

 ## General coding

 1. Decide upon some standard variable names.
 Like, `a` for arrays, prefix sum array as `sum`, `s` for strings, etc. Avoid longer names.
 At max, competitive code has only six distinct variables in any scope, so there can't/shouldn't be much confusion.
 2. Use vectors if you're using C++.
 There's no reason to not use vectors when they are available.
 They are not only [as fast as plain arrays](https://stackoverflow.com/questions/26189531/how-is-stdvector-faster-than-a-plain-array), but are also dynamically sized with constant access time.
 They also allow sorting operations, any index insertion/deletion, etc. on them.
-3. Avoid `int`s in your code.
-There's no reason to use `int`s when `long long int` are available, which do the same task and also avoid the occassional overflow problem that you might forget to take care of.
-4. Use as many keybindings, snippets, etc. as you can during the contest.
-Make your text editor your own.
-5. It is recommended to avoid writing functions that return more than one value, as it leads to harder debugging.
+3. It is recommended to avoid writing functions that return more than one value, as it leads to harder debugging.
 However, this may sometimes be desirable, for example to return index of first occurrence of string that begins with "a", and the string itself.
 So, you can use `std::tie` and `std::tuple` for that.

         tuple<int, string> f(params) {
             // do some searching